Efficient Non-parametric Bayesian Hawkes Processes: Experiments

 \subsection{Synthetic Data}

-We employ two toy Hawkes processes to generate data, both having the same background intensity $\mu=10$, and cosine (\cref{eq:toy_phi_cos}) and exponential (\cref{eq:toy_phi_exp}) triggering kernels respectively: {\medmuskip=1mu \thinmuskip=1mu \thickmuskip=1mu } \paragraph{Prediction} For three baseline models and EM-Hawkes, the predictions $\mu_{\text{pred}}$ and $\phi_{\text{pred}}(\cdot)$ are taken to be the M.A.P. values, while for Gibbs-Hawkes we use the posterior mean.
+We employ two toy Hawkes processes to generate data, both having the same background intensity $\mu=10$, and cosine (\cref{eq:toy_phi_cos}) and exponential (\cref{eq:toy_phi_exp}) triggering kernels respectively.
+Note that compared to the cosine triggering kernel, the exponential one has a larger L2 norm for its derivative, and the difference is designed to test the performance of the approaches in different situations.
+We can check that both triggering kernels have negligible values when the input is large in the domain which we will choose as $[0, \pi]$, so the finite support assumption is satisfied. {\medmuskip=1mu \thinmuskip=1mu \thickmuskip=1mu } \paragraph{Prediction.} For three baseline models and EM-Hawkes, the predictions $\mu_{\text{pred}}$ and $\phi_{\text{pred}}(\cdot)$ are taken to be the M.A.P. values, while for Gibbs-Hawkes we use the posterior mean.